RoxvilleRooster/easy-chair/_posts/2020-04-07-savage-three-rocketeers.md

 ### Tinkering with a rocket pack

-Sooner or later, someone wil try to tinker with the rocket pack.
+Sooner or later, someone will try to tinker with the rocket pack.
 A character who makes a Repair roll at –2, and spends 30 minutes, at work can tweak his rocket pack to perform better.
 Only one roll per pack is allowed per mission.